jeremybrenner/redis_talk/README.md

 * Flexible and fast( caching, different data types, etc.)
 * Takes several data types
 * Atomic commands - all clients aware of changes

+...even multiple clients issuing INCR against the same key will never enter into a race condition.
+For instance, it will never happen that client 1 reads "10", client 2 reads "10" at the same time, both increment to 11, and set the new value to 11.
+The final value will always be 12 and the read-increment-set operation is performed while all the other clients are not executing a command at the same time.

 * No dependencies!